DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-app/create-batch-app.md

     view the requirements for each part.

     > Container configuration applies to individual containers.
 If you need to add multiple
-    > containers within a container group, click the "+" button to add them.
+    > containers within a pod, click the "+" button to add them.

     === "Basic Information (Required)"